Powering off an unresponsive virtual machine on an ESXi host

 vim-cmd vimsvc/task_cancel task_id

-Note: Please note that not all tasks can be canceled.
+Note: Not all tasks can be canceled.
 For instance, in the example above we see the snapshot task has the cancelable flag set to false (cancelable = false).

 1. Shutdown the virtual machine using the VMID found in Step 3 and run this command: